 A seizure, also known as a convulsion or fit, is a sudden surge in the electrical activity of the brain causing signs such as twitching, shaking, tremors, convulsions, and/or spasms.
 Epilepsy is used to describe repeated episodes of seizures.
 With epilepsy, the seizures can be single or may occur in clusters, and they can be infrequent and unpredictable or may occur at regular intervals.
-Some seizure disorders are caused by disease within the brain, such as a tumor or an area of damage that was caused by trauma or injury.
+Some seizure disorders are caused by disease within the brain, such as a tumor or an area damaged due to trauma or injury.

-Other forms of epilepsy may have no detectable cause, and are termed idiopathic epilepsy.
-Idiopathic epilepsy is an inherited disorder in dogs, but is rarely diagnosed in cats.
+Other forms of epilepsy may have no detectable cause and are termed idiopathic epilepsy.
+Idiopathic epilepsy is an inherited disorder in dogs and is less frequently diagnosed in cats.
 In comparison to dogs, seizures and epilepsy are much less common in cats and are usually symptoms of disease within the brain itself.

 What causes seizures?

-What information can I provide to my veterinarian to help determine the cause of seizures in my cat?
+How can I help my veterinarian determine the cause of my cat's seizures?

 - What age did the seizures begin and are they getting worse?